tartley/missile-commander/README.md

 ## TODO

+* Is the following a case of checking for variables != null (or truthy) before using them?
+If the instance has been marked for deletion then it will not be null, but dereferencing it will be treated as though it was null.
+Instead use is_instance_valid.
+Alternatively, do not use such values after marking for deletion, i.e. do not use that variable again, or delete the value from your array, etc.)

+* BUG: Sometimes a destroyed missile has no trail.... hmmm... missile.gd:44 @ destroy(): Node not found: "Trail" (relative to "/root/Main/World/@Area2D@28"). missile.gd:44 @ destroy() bang_sky.gd:72 @ destroy_nearby_missiles()
+    bang_sky.gd:35 @ _process()

 * Display a score
   See https://docs.godotengine.org/en/stable/tutorials/2d/custom_drawing_in_2d.html#drawing-text

+* Automate release with version number in executable filename for:
+  * Linux
+  * Windows

+* New screenshots, title screen (new title) and 'action' (with score)
+  * commit and upload to itchio
+  * upload latest README as description while I'm at it
+  * I suppose I ought to upload a new release too

 * BUG: mouse capture doesn't work in web.
 Perhaps my clever minimal event handlers are insufficient.
 * BUG: fullscreen doesn't work in web, needs to be in response to a user event i.e. we must add a 'fullscreen' toggle button.

-* Automate release with version number in executable filename for:
-  * Linux
-  * Windows
-  * Web?
-  * MacOS?
-Requires me to pay money to Apple???

-* A custom icon to replace the default godot.svg
+* Make a release including 'web' platform.
+  * Add it to documented platforms.

 * Incoming missiles should come in waves
   * text on screen